Textualize/textual/docs/guide/reactivity.md

     ```{.textual path="docs/examples/guide/reactivity/validate01.py"}
     ```

 If you click the buttons in the above example it will show the current count.
-When `self.count` is modified in the button handler, Textual runs `validate_count` which limits self.count` to a maximum of 10, and stops it going below zero.
+When `self.count` is modified in the button handler, Textual runs `validate_count` which performs the validation to limit the value of count.

 ## Watch methods